-^{} Inception date of the DC College Savings 2037 Portfolio was September 6, 2019.
+\ Inception date of the DC College Savings 2037 Portfolio was September 6, 2019.

-Receivables decreased by \$796,342 or 43.21% over the prior fiscal year primarily because of a decrease in interest and dividend receivables at the end of the year.
+Receivables decreased by \$796,342 or 43.21% over the prior Fiscal Year primarily because of a decrease in interest and dividend receivables at the end of the year.

-Total liabilities increased by \$167,149 or 40.12% over the prior fiscal year primarily because of an increase in trades payable at the end of the year.
+Total liabilities increased by \$167,149 or 40.12% over the prior Fiscal Year primarily because of an increase in accounts payable for investments purchased at the end of the year.